 To benefit from EMDR, patients must be able to endure emotional discomfort.
 Therefore, to prevent clients from shutting down emotionally or becoming too overwhelmed by feelings, other modalities of therapy are utilized in unison.

-Midas Rehab empowers clients to gain the emotional and mental strength to call on cognitive and emotional resources to reprocess their memories successfully.
+Midas House empowers clients to gain the emotional and mental strength to call on cognitive and emotional resources to reprocess their memories successfully.

 EMDR sheds light on the darkest parts of a client’s past, present, and future.
 This is hard work that can be triggering at times, but it yields rapid and long-lasting results.
 The trauma is simply held in mind during the treatment process; full benefits can be yielded without having to discuss past trauma in great detail, like with other modalities of therapy.